sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 ??? info "Using the same Python script in and out of Snakemake"
     To avoid code redundancy, it would be ideal to have a script that can be called by Snakemake but also work with standard Python (and be used outside Snakemake).
 The two main ways to do this are:

-    * Implement the script as a module/package and use this module in Snakemake, for example with a command-line interface in `shell`
+    * Implement the script as a module/package and use this module in Snakemake, for example with a command line interface in `shell`
     * Test whether the `snakemake` object exists in the script:
         * If so, the script can process the Snakemake values
             * When the script is launched by Snakemake, there is an object called `snakemake` that provides access to the same objects that are available in the `run` and `shell` directives (`input`, `output`, `params`, `wildcards`, `log`, `threads`, `resources`, config).
 For instance, you can use `snakemake.input[0]` to access the first input file of a rule, or `snakemake.input.input_name` to access a named input
-        * If not, the script can use other parameters, for example those coming from command-line parsing
+        * If not, the script can use other parameters, for example those coming from command line parsing

 ##### Providing a rule-specific conda environment